Introduction

 From youth to adulthood, there is a number of health risks in the LGBTQ population.
 In their early years, members of these groups experience discrimination and fear of coming out, which increases their risk of depression, suicidal behavior, substance abuse, and even post-traumatic stress disorder.
 They are also more likely to experience sexual abuse and sexually transmitted diseases.

 Youth and young adults have a higher incidence of sexually transmitted diseases, including HIV.
-They also have a higher risk of various types of cancer, including colon, prostate, anal, testicular, ovarian and breast cancer.
-This is because they are less likely to undergo check-ups and screenings.
+They also

 LGBTQ elders face the same ailments as everybody else, but they are less likely to have children, which significantly reduces their family support when facing critical health issues.
-LGBTQ seniors are more likely to live an economically precarious life, and since they grew up in a less inclusive environment, they may be inclined to hide their sexual orientation to new acquaintances, adding up to their social challenges.
+LGBTQ seniors are more likely to live an economically precarious life, and since they grew up in a less accepting environment, they may be inclined to hide their sexual orientation to new acquaintances, adding up to their social challenges.

 Other issues are more common in LGBTQ communities compared with their straight counterparts, including obesity, eating disorders, mental health issues, and homelessness.
 But that’s not it.
 There are disparities in the healthcare system as well.